rm-you/supybot-jira/README.md

 <supybot> (Story JRA-123) Add Pagination [ Philip Fry ] Ready For Test https://jira.mysite.com/browse/JRA-123
 ```

-Once you set up linekd application in Jira, you can perform this kind of chat with supybot (private chat):
+Once you set up linked application in Jira, you can perform this kind of chat with supybot (private chat):
 ```
 <user> comment JRA-123 My new comment.
 <supybot> Cannot establish connection.
 Probably invalid or no token.